cnoe-io/openapi-mcp-codegen/README.md

 make run-a2a-client
 ```

-You now have an agent and client deployed and can see tracing in LangFuse (http://localhost:3000) if enabled.
+You now have an agent and client deployed, e.g. ask `List my available pets`.
+You can see tracing in LangFuse (http://localhost:3000) if enabled.
 Follow the next steps to evaluate your agent:

 6. In a new terminal start the agent in eval mode.
 This will output the list of tools and prompt you to evaluate each one and build the dataset in `eval/dataset.yaml`